-Over a third of those with a severe disability (36%) are current smokers, 29% of those with a moderate disability are current smokers, and 23% of those with no disability are current smokers.
-The majority of those with no disability (54%) have never smoked.
+Slightly less than one third of people with a severe disability (29.3%) are current smokers, 29.3% of those with a moderate disability are current smokers, and 21.9% of those with no disability are current smokers.
+The majority of those with no disability (55.3%) have never smoked.